utshomax/postman-docs/src/pages/docs/collections/running-collections/testing-api-performance.md

 Before you configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to use to simulate user activity.
 For each virtual user, Postman will run the collection in parallel and repeatedly to simulate real world load on your API.

-To configure a performance test, do the following:
+To configure a performance test in the Postman desktop app, do the following:

 1. Select **Collections** in the sidebar and select the collection you want to use for performance testing.
 1. On the overview tab, select <img alt="Runner icon" src="https://assets.postman.com/postman-docs/icon-runner-v9.jpg#icon" width="16px"> **Run**.